A Republic, Not an Empire: Critical

 Kirkus Reviews offered the book a mixed assessment, deeming the work to offer a "theoretically coherent analysis but an unnecessarily flawed prescription".
 The review went on to commend Buchanan's foreign policy philosophy as that of a "true conservative", but questioned his ongoing defense of the Vietnam War, especially in contrast with his belief that the US should have stayed out of World Wars I and II.

 The American Prospect critiqued the book for its speculative sections on World War II, arguing that said passages feature "so much what-if thinking that some right-wing university should give him an honorary degree in Ifology".
 Writing for that publication, critic Ronnie Dugger continued that "His guesswork about what would have happened in military history if what did happen hadn't is truly appalling in its presumption, tendentiousness, and arrogance".
+Dugger Buchanan's characterized tone as "hypernationalistic".

 Writing for The New York Times, John B. Judis called the book "the work of a right-wing crank" and argued that Buchanan's views on foreign policy were more appropriate for the nineteenth century than for the twenty-first.
 He also accused Buchanan of affording the benefit of the doubt to World War II Germany while assuming the worst about the Soviet Union.
 Judis ultimately cited the work as evidence that "we may not have learned as much as we should have from the last 100 years".